-“Top practicality, a hard-wearing interior and go-anywhere ability make the X-Trail a brilliant family SUV.”
+“Top practicality, a hard-wearing interior and go-anywhere ability make the Nissan X-Trail a decent family SUV.”

 When talking about the practical family compact SUV market, you hear a lot about the Honda CR-V, Kia Sportage, Hyundai Santa Fe or the Skoda Yeti, but the truth remains that the Nissan X-Trail is still a decent off-roader.
 Dependable and enjoyable to drive, the current X-Trail is only available with four-wheel drive, and although it's good value to buy, it's not as cheap to run as a Ford Kuga.
 Nissan has a strong reputation for reliability, which shows no sign of changing in the X-Trail, and, unlike many family 4x4s, the X-Trail is actually very capable off-road if you do need to venture off the beaten track – when conditions get uneven, it certainly holds its own.
 Inside, Nissan has upgraded the interior, moving away from the utilitarian 4x4 feel in favour of something more upmarket.
 On the downside, the dashboard is bit clumsy and rear legroom is limited, but that's the price you pay for large and versatile boot.
 It comes in three specs – entry-level Acenta, mid-range n-tec+ and top-of-the-range Tekna – all of which come well equipped.

 The 171bhp engine returns 44.1mpg and emits 168g/km of CO2, putting it into the annual £285 band H for road tax.
 Maximum speed is 124mph, and it goes from 0-60mph in 10 seconds – pretty impressive for an SUV.
 It does beat the CR-V for fuel economy, but both the Freelander and the RAV4 are marginally more economical, with slightly reduced running costs.